Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides no guidance on when to use this tool versus alternatives, such as searching logs or getting monitor details.
-There is no mention of prerequisites, permissions, or exclusions.
+No guidance is provided on when to use this tool versus alternatives.
+There is no mention of context, prerequisites, or exclusions, leaving the agent without direction.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.